 Another great place to find free movies is your local library.
 Lots of branches show a variety of films for children and toddlers.
 See all children's activities on the NYPL calendar or the Brooklyn Public Library site.
 The Queens Library system also shows free movies.
 Check its event calendar for details.

 Museum of the Moving Image – Astoria

 36-01 35 Avenue between 36th and 37th Streets

 Most screenings are free with admission: $12 for adults, $6 children ages 3-18, free for kids under 3.

 This Queens institution underwent a massive renovation in 2011, and one of its additions was a state-of-the-art, 267-seat theater.
 Although not all of the screenings are for families, many are kid-friendly, especially the ones shown in conjunction with its The Art of Rise of the Guardians exhibit, which is on view through March 3.
 Visit the website for the schedule.
 Note: Some screenings cost extra, but most are free with admission.

 AMC Theatres – Citywide

-Did you know you can pay just six or seven bucks (depending on neighborhood) for screenings that start before noon at all NYC AMC Theatres year-round?
+Did you know you can pay just seven or eight bucks (depending on neighborhood) for screenings that start before noon at all NYC AMC Theatres year-round?
 Well it's true.
 We covered this and other deals in our Free and Cheap Summer Movies post.
 3D and IMAX cost extra.

 Also, see our post about Film Festivals for NYC Kids, which includes info about Lincoln Center's Family Film program ($6 per ticket), Film Forum Jr.: Classics For Kids and Their Families ($7 a ticket) and other low-cost movie series for children.